AndreyGS/andreygs.github.io/README.md

 ...

 In conclusion, I want to say that I like working with tasks of a wide variety of classes - from low-level to the highest-level/architectural ones.
 I am interested in learning concepts, protocols, systems, as well as creating my own.
 At the same time, I also like working with people and organizing business processes.

+...

+At the end of such pages, it is customary to talk about hobbies, right?

+Well, I like to read, and the set of genres is quite diverse, but most of all I like books with a philosophical bent and science fiction.
+On weekends, I try to walk to new places, especially where there is beautiful nature and architecture.
+I do not deny myself attending events with live music, I especially like jazz.
+The list does not end there, but you should not tell everything at once - it will not be interesting later.